The Best Sales Presentation Ever: Unveiling the Secrets

 An effective sales presentation needs to be informative, engaging, persuasive and memorable.
 Here are some of the key things to consider:

-• Personalization – Address the challenges and pain points of your audience and how your product or solution is going to solve these.
+- Personalization – Address the challenges and pain points of your audience, both at the organization, role and individual level, and how your product or solution is going to solve these.
+Remember these need to be specific not general

-• Storytelling – Facts and statistics alone can be a little flat.
-Framing these as part of a story creates a narrative flow and can really drive home your message.
+- Storytelling – Facts and data alone can be a little flat, overwhelming and hard to remember.
+Framing these as part of a story helps to create a narrative flow to drive home your message and make it memeorable

-• Layout and interactivity – A linear presentation cluttered with information just isn’t fit for purpose today.
-The right information should be displayed at the right moment in a way that’s both clear and digestible.
-Interactivity allows you to craft presentations that open up a two-way dialogue.
-Incorporate imagery whenever possible to simplify complex messaging.
+- Layout and interactivity – A linear presentation cluttered with information just isn’t fit for purpose today.
+The right information should be presented at the right moment in a way that’s both clear and digestible.
+Interactivity allows you to craft presentations that open up a two-way dialogue and are more consultative

-• Call to action – Make sure the audience know what the next steps are to make a decision / purchase.
+- Call to action – Make sure your audience knows what the next steps are they need to take, you want to control the buying process and make it easy for them.

-3. Bad sales presentation – why some pitches stink!
+3. Bad sales presentations – why some pitches stink!

 There are plenty of tell-tale signs of a bad sales presentation, including:

-• A lack of visuals like videos and images.
+- A lack of clear visuals like videos and images

-• No tailoring or customizsation for your target audience.
+- No tailoring or customization for your target audience

-• It doesn’t differentiate you from other brands.
+- It doesn’t differentiate the brand from other brands

 4. The problem with traditional PowerPoint presentations…

-• It’s hard to create an interactive presentation, meaning consultative selling is often a no-go and customer engagement soon becomes disengagement.
+- It’s hard to create an interactive presentation, meaning consultative selling will be a challenge and customer engagement soon becomes disengagement

-• It’s hard to use, so design takes longer and often leads to a poorly designed presentation leaving a bad impression on your brand and business.
+- A bit of skill is required to create decent design and layouts so quite often you’re left with a poorly designed presentation leaving a bad impression on your brand and business

-• It’s time-consuming.
-The average office employee spends close to an hour per day creating PowerPoint presentations, according to a study by GfK.
+- It’s time-consuming to create presentations.
+The average office employee spends close to an hour per day creating PowerPoint presentations, according to a GfK study

-• You may have to become familiar with other software tools.
-If it’s 3D modeling that you need or have highly technical or data-heavy presentations, you are going to require specialized software or tools that offer these advanced data visualization capabilities.
+- If you want to incorporate 3D models or data visualisation you are going to need specialized software or tools that offer these advanced data visualization capabilities.

-• Integrations with your DAMs, PIMs or CRM will always be wishful thinking.
-Don’t forget that sales and marketing alignment can improve your ability to close deals by 67%.
+- Integrations with your DAMs, PIMs or CRM isn’t going to happen.
+Don’t forget that sales and marketing alignment can improve your ability to close deals by 67%

 5. Going interactive: the future of sales presentations